How to get Amazon Retail Analytics

 - Top Amazon Items in Growth

 The most useful Amazon Retail Analytics Premium Reports are the Amazon Top 100 Search Terms Report, which allows vendors to view the top 100 search terms by Amazon category worldwide.
 These terms are ranked in order of popularity.
+You can use Amazon FBA Calculator to understand more about the fees and revenue.

 The Amazon Search Terms Report is also tremendously valuable because it allows the promoter to look up search terms to determine the top 3 clicked ASINs for that term or look up ASINs to discover all of the search terms where that ASIN is one of the top 3 clicked products.